 - (d) Lecturer: The titles of lecturer and senior lecturer shall be used for all compensated instructional appointments where other titles are not appropriate.
-Lecturers' responsibilities are limited to teaching as defined in Chapter 3335-6 of the Administrative Code. - (C) "Emeritus faculty": Emeritus faculty status is an honor given in recognition of sustained academic contributions to the university as described in rule 3335-5-36.
+Lecturers' responsibilities are limited to teaching as defined in paragraph (A)(2) of rule 3335-06-02 of the Administrative Code. - (C) "Emeritus faculty": Emeritus faculty status is an honor given in recognition of sustained academic contributions to the university as described in rule 3335-5-36 of the Administrative Code.